nithishdivakar/nithishdivakar.github.io/_posts/2020-01-20-expected-caliberation-error.md

 ## Expected Caliberation Error

-A classifier is said to be well caliberated if it has a low ECE.
+A classifier is said to be well calibrated if it has a low ECE.
 I came across Expected Calibration Error from a recent, aptly titled paper “[*Your classifier is secretly an energy based model and you should treat it like one*](https://arxiv.org/abs/1912.03263)”.
 It defines ECE as

 $$ECE = \sum _{m=1}^{M} \frac{|B_m|}{n} |acc(B_m) - conf(B_m)|$$

 To compute ECE of a model, we simply bins the predictions first.
-Then, calculate average of all the caliberation errors.
+Then, calculate average of all the calibration errors.

 ```python
 def expected_caliberation_error(class_confidences,gt_idxs, num_bins=20):